Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Problem Formulation and Technical Background

-\paragraph{Rich text information.} In real-world data, each type $k$ may be represented as a text-based identifier: in the example of \cref{fig:overview}, each $k$ is one of the possible interactions between the political entities (organizations and individuals) in the G20 countries (e.g., {``threaten(putin, ukraine)''}).
-What's more, each event may have a text mark $\vec{m}$ that contains additional information about the event: in \cref{fig:overview}, each $\vec{m}$ is a news headline about the event (e.g., {``Putin says Ukraine’s future is in doubt''}).
-While reading such text information, a human may recall their relevant domain knowledge (e.g., political relations between Russia, Ukraine, and the United States) and increase their estimate on the probability that an event of ``cooperate(us, ukraine)'' happens in the near future.

-Humans may acquire domain knowledge from their previous observations just like how the event prediction models learn.
-Besides, humans can also learn by reading text such as textbooks, research publications, news articles, and blog posts.
-But the event prediction models could not.
+\paragraph{Rich text information.} In real-world data, each type $k$ may be represented as a text-based identifier: in the example of \cref{fig:overview}, each $k$ is one of the possible interactions between the political entities (organizations and individuals) in the G20 countries, which can be represented with a structured name such as {Tesla-cooperate-Australia}.
+In addition, each event may have a text mark $\vec{m}$ that contains additional information about the event: in \cref{fig:overview}, each $\vec{m}$ is a news headline about the event (e.g., {``EV battery prices go up''}).
+For notation simplicity, we will only mention the mark $\vec{m}$ of an event when necessary.
+While reading such text information, a human may recall their relevant domain knowledge (e.g., influence of battery prices on Tesla and Australia) and increase their estimate on the probability that an event of Tesla-cooperate-Australia happens in the near future.
+An important way that humans learn such knowledge is reading text such as textbooks, research publications, and news articles.
+But event sequence models can not directly leverage this kind of information.

-\paragraph{Large language models.} Language models (LMs) learn by reading text.
-Over the past years, large language models (LLMs) that have read nearly the entire internet have shown astonishing performance on a large number of challenging tasks such as arithmetic reasoning and multi-turn dialogue~\citep{wei-cot-2022,gpt4}.
-So it seems tempting to pair a large language model with an event model to improve its prediction performance: after all, the language has consumed a tremendous amount of information that the event model may not see but should be able to benefit from.
+\paragraph{Large language models.} Language models learn by reading text.
+Over the past years, large language models that have read nearly the entire internet have shown astonishing performance on many challenging tasks such as arithmetic reasoning and multi-turn dialogue~\citep{wei-cot-2022,gpt4}.
+So it seems tempting to pair a large language model with an event sequence model to improve its prediction performance: the language model has consumed a tremendous amount of information that the event model may not have seen but should be able to benefit from.

-How should we pair a large language model with an event model?
-This is the research question that we aim to answer in this paper.